This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 California Chicken Caesar Wrap Ingredients

-• Olive oil is the base of the dressing.
+• Olive oil – The base of the dressing.
 Since the dressing acts as both a marinade for the chicken and a dressing for the wrap, I chose an extra virgin olive oil for the most flavor.

-• Garlic is more forward when it comes to a Caesar dressing.
+• Garlic – More forward when it comes to a Caesar dressing.
 This higher amount of garlic ensures the sharp garlic flavor will be strong but not overpowering.

-• Anchovies are small, oily fish packed in oil.
-They’re very flavorful and while opening the jar and taking a big whiff may seem too strong, when they’re incorporated into a dressing, the depth of flavor is perfect.
+• Anchovies – Small, oily fish packed in oil.
+They’re very flavorful, and while opening the jar and taking a big whiff may seem too strong, when they’re incorporated into a dressing, the depth of flavor is perfect.

-• Worcestershire sauce will add intensity to the dressing and round out all the flavors.
+• Worcestershire sauce – Adds intensity to the dressing and rounds out all the flavors.
 A little bit is all that’s needed.

-• Chicken breasts are marinated and then seared to give them a deep golden crust.
+• Chicken breasts – Marinated and then seared to give them a deep golden crust.
 Instead of cooking fully on the stovetop, they’re finished roasting in the oven.
-This saves a few minutes of prep time and that means everything when it comes to weeknight meals.
+This saves a few minutes of prep time, and that means everything when it comes to weeknight meals.
 When possible and for the most nutrition, look for organic, pasture-raised chicken.
+For an easier make-ahead option, I love to have my lemon herb baked chicken breast on hand in the fridge, which is similar to the chicken in this recipe.

-• Romaine lettuce is key in a good Caesar salad and is just as needed in this wrap recipe.
+• Romaine lettuce – Key ingredient in a good Caesar salad, and is just as needed in this wrap recipe.
 The romaine is sturdy and always has a great crunch.

-• Extra-large flour tortilla shells will allow all of the ingredients to easily be contained.
-Do not try and overfill the wrap.
+• Extra-large flour tortilla shells – Allow all of the ingredients to be easily contained.
+Do not try to overfill the wrap.
 The sides are much easier to fold with fewer fillings.

 Two hands reaching to fold up flour tortilla with grilled chicken, onion, avocado, bacon, lettuce, and cheese on top.